GibbsConsulting/django-plotly-dash/docs/simple_use.rst

   {%plotly_item "SimpleExample"%}

-The registration code needs to be in a location that will be imported into the Django process before any template tag attempts to use it.
+The registration code needs to be in a location that will be imported into the Django process before any model or template tag attempts to use it.
 The example Django application in the demo subdirectory achieves this through an import in the main urls.py file; any views.py would also be sufficient.